nefilim/ScalaChefClient/README.md

 ChefClientScala
 ===============

 Very minimal Chef Server async client written in Scala (2.10) with Spray (1.3.1).
 The motivation for this library is to do network discovery and drive an operational dashboard.
+Also used by https://github.com/nefilim/SNSMonitor

 Supported operations
 * List all nodes